 2. Cover with plastic wrap, and chill overnight.

-How do you soften steel cut oats for baking?
+How do you soften steel cut oats for baked oatmeal?

 Recipe notes

-• Do not use quick steel cut oats for this recipe.
+• Pro tip: Soaking the steel cut oats overnight is optional, but it translates to softer oats and a slightly faster baking time.
+Do not use quick steel cut oats for this recipe.

-• Store baked steel cut oats in the refrigerator for 3-5 days or freeze for up to 3 months.
+• Store baked steel cut oats in the refrigerator for up to 5 days or freeze for up to 3 months.

 Did you try this recipe?
 If so, be sure to leave a review below and tag me @flavorthemoments on Facebook and Instagram